mjmccans/hassio-addon-airthings/DOCS.md

 * A Raspberry Pi 3/4 with built-in Bluetooth, a Bluetooth adapter that supports Bluetooth Low Energy (BLE) (such as [this one](https://www.amazon.com/Plugable-Bluetooth-Adapter-Compatible-Raspberry/dp/B009ZIILLI)).

 I am running this add-on on an Odroid-N2+ running HassOS with the above Plugable USB Bluetooth 4.0 Low Energy Micro Adapter and it is working quite well.

-## Installation

-Please do the following to install this add-on:

-1. Go to the `Supervisor` tab in Home Assistant and go to the `Add-on Store`.
-1. Click on the three dots in the upper right-hand corner and select `Repositories`.
-1. Paste the url for this github page (`https://github.com/mjmccans/hassio-addon-airthings`) into the input field and click `Add`.
-1. A new section called `Home Assistant Airthings Addon` shuold appear in your `Add-on Store` and you can install the add-on from there like you would any other Home Assistant add-on.

 ## Configuration